Growth and Development in Children with Congenital Heart Disease

 Children with congenital (present at birth) heart disease may grow or develop more

 slowly than other children.
-For example:
+For instance:

-Your child may look much younger, thinner, and, perhaps, more frail than other children
+Your child may look much younger, thinner, and perhaps more frail than other children

 the same age.

-Your child may be slower to reach developmental milestones than healthy children,
+Your child may be slower to reach developmental milestones than healthy children.

-such as rolling over, sitting, walking, talking, and toilet training.
+These include rolling over, sitting, walking, talking, and toilet training.

 Nutrition needs for your child